Atlas-OS/docs/docs/getting-started/installation.md

 !!! danger "Read before continuing"

-    AtlasOS complies with the Windows EULA; activation in Windows is not modified.
-To install AtlasOS currently, Windows must be activated beforehand.
+    AtlasOS complies with the Windows EULA and does not modify Windows activation.
+To install AtlasOS, you must have Windows activated beforehand.

-    It is recommended to take a look at our page on [who Atlas is for](../faq-and-troubleshooting/who-is-atlas-for.md) before installing.
+    We recommended looking at our page on [who Atlas is for](../faq-and-troubleshooting/who-is-atlas-for.md) before installing.

 ## :material-clipboard-list-outline: Prerequisites